- Development, Land Use & Construction

 Where to place bin on collection day:

-Please place your bins with the lids opening toward the street with a minimum of 3 feet between each container and other objects.
+Please place your bins with the lids opening toward the street with a minimum of 3 feet between each container and other objects (like in the picture below).

 How to order a recycling bin: